Etejerina/a-walk-in-python/day_5.md

 In this case we use the unpacking operator '\*\*', that will take all keyword arguments given in the input and **pack** them all into a dictionary.

-In a function, we can alwyas set a **default value** for a parameter.
+In a function, we can always set a **default value** for a parameter.

 For example...